Blog

 2. Switch to the Observability tab to view live and historical metrics

-3. Correlate DB anomalies with your application events in seconds
+3. Correlate DB anomalies with your environment events in seconds

 Curious to see how it looks like?
 Check-out this video